cpicard443/OEIS/README.md

     python3 oeis.py -search
 You must use spaces as a separator, do not use commas for your search.

+The results of a search with some hidden sections.
+The others results are displayed below.

 ![enter image description here](https://raw.githubusercontent.com/cpicard443/OEIS/master/output_search.png)

 **To reach the page of a specific sequence do:**